-

 Clare Hartnell: Demand and Skills Shortages in Real Estate

-The first is clearly the geopolitical uncertainty caused by the Ukraine crisis.
-Our IBR interviews were undertaken before the secession of Crimea but the sector is still struggling with a lack of demand according to the IBR – 38% cite a shortage of orders, compared to 30% in all sectors.
-Any escalation of the tension between Russia on one side, and the US and EU on the other, is likely to dampen business growth prospects, not just in Europe, but potentially across the globe.
-Interestingly, sector businesses in developed Asia Pacific (60%) are suffering far more from a lack of demand, compared with peers in Europe (38%) and North America (25%).
+The first challenge is the geopolitical uncertainty caused by the Ukraine crisis.
+Our IBR interviews were conducted before the secession of Crimea, but the sector is still grappling with weak demand—38% of businesses cite a shortage of orders, compared to 30% across all sectors.
+Any escalation in tensions between Russia on one side, and the US and EU on the other, could dampen business growth prospects, not just in Europe, but globally.
+Interestingly, sector businesses in developed Asia Pacific (60%) are struggling far more with weak demand compared to Europe (38%) and North America (25%).

-The second is that the global recovery, while certainly on firmer footing, is in no way assured.
-Europe grew by just 0.1% in 2013 and while growth is forecast to be much stronger this year, debt levels remain unsustainably high in many peripheral economies.
-And uncertainty persists in many developing economies which have seen their currencies plunge and inflationary pressures build as the US unwinds its huge quantitative easing programme.
-And while 10% fewer sector businesses cited economic uncertainty as a constraint on their potential expansion in Q1 compared with three months previously, it remains above the all-sector average, perhaps reflecting the spare capacity built up in many parts of the world in the years leading up to the financial crisis.
+The second challenge is that the global recovery, while on firmer footing, is far from certain.
+Europe grew by just 0.1% in 2013, and while stronger growth is forecast this year, debt levels remain unsustainably high in many peripheral economies.
+Uncertainty also persists in several developing economies, where plunging currencies and rising inflation are a concern as the US unwinds its massive quantitative easing program.
+While 10% fewer sector businesses cited economic uncertainty as a constraint on expansion in Q1, it remains above the all-sector average, perhaps reflecting the spare capacity built before the crisis.

-And finally, real estate and construction businesses remain concerned about getting people of the right calibre into their organisations: 39% of businesses in the sector globally report a lack of talent, compared to 28% of all businesses.
-This is a particular concern with unemployment still running above pre-crisis levels in much of the developed world.
-Indeed, in North America, where unemployment has been steadily falling, 41% of sector businesses say a lack of skilled labour is preventing them from growing their operations, rising to 49% in developed Asia Pacific economies.
-However the issue is not uniform: just 20% of peers in Europe, where unemployment is only just starting to come down from record highs, report skills shortages.
+Finally, real estate and construction businesses are concerned about attracting the right talent.
+Globally, 39% of sector businesses report a lack of skilled workers, compared to 28% of all businesses.
+Unemployment remains high in much of the developed world, and in North America, 41% of sector businesses cite this as a growth barrier.
+The figure rises to 49% in developed Asia Pacific.
+However, the issue is not uniform: only 20% of businesses in Europe, where unemployment is just starting to decline, report skills shortages.